 Sometimes the weather doesn’t cooperate, meaning some of your trip must be spent camping indoors.
 In some cases, this will mean heading into the RV.
 In other cases, it might mean hanging out in an RV park clubhouse or recreation center for a while.
 Still others might find themselves crammed into a tent.

 Whatever the case may be for you, you will want some fun indoor camping activities.
-Below are our top picks for indoor things to do while camping.
+Below are our top tips for indoor things to do while camping.

 Looking to unwind a bit?
 Writing in a journal is a great way to do that and an ideal indoor camping activity.
 It’s also the perfect way to preserve your camping memories.